adriarm/separating_knowledge/README.md

 # Separating Knowledge and Perception with Procedural Data

-Welcome to the repository for "Compartmentalizing Knowledge with Procedural Data"!
+Welcome to the repository for "Separating Knowledge with Procedural Data"!
 Here are the instructions for reproducing all trainings and evaluations in the paper.

 <p align="center">
   <img width="100%" src="https://adriarm.github.io/_pages/compartmentalizing_knowledge/static/images/teaser_v7.png">